 Which option(s) in the article do you think could be the most successful?
-How could this option be used on a larger scale?
-In addition to environmental benefits, what other benefits would emerge?
+How could this choice be used on a large scale?
+In addition to environmental benefits, what other kinds of benefits would result?

 Create a set of 10 interview questions that you would ask the "inventor" of this alternate form of energy.